Franchise Marketing Playbook

 How to Respond to Reviews

-We cannot believe it’s 2020 and some businesses are still not responding to reviews – or, worse, they’re responding by getting angry, defensive, or passive-aggressive.
+We cannot believe some businesses are still not responding to reviews – or they’re responding by getting angry, defensive or aggressive.
 Rather than writing a brash response to a negative review, acknowledge the customer’s experience publicly and take the conversation offline.
 Briefly respond to all the positive reviews too so your customers feel heard.
 The little time this takes is worth it.

 Google reviews example shows a bad review for a restaurant, with an inappropriate, rude response from the business owner that threatens to kick the customer out if they ever come back